 Case Studies of Crypto Hacks

 Unfortunately, 2018 is on pace to become the worst year for cryptocurrency traders and exchanges in terms of total assets lost.
 In just the first half of this year, reported losses due to crypto-hacking has amassed to over $1.73 billion U.S. dollars.
-That’s more than any other six-month period in cryptocurrency history, and over half of all total recorded loses since 2011.
-Moreover, hackers are now also attacking smaller alternatives to the big players like Bitcoin, also known as a category called “Altcoins.”
+That’s more than any other six-month period in cryptocurrency history, and over half of all total recorded losses since 2011.
+Moreover, hackers are now also attacking smaller alternatives to big players like Bitcoin, also known as a category called “Altcoins.”
 Here are just a few of the most recent crypto hacks, which serve to further illustrate the risks posed to cryptocurrency traders:

 - Zaif – A Japanese based exchange, Zaif was hacked on September 14th of this year when access to one of their hot wallets was compromised.
-This resulted was a loss $60 million in Bitcoin and an altcoin called MonaCoin being stolen.
+This resulted was a loss of $60 million in Bitcoin and an altcoin called MonaCoin being stolen.